-SP2ALN • set to the id of a font and custom and system entry fields with their Height property set to 0 will be sized the same as the entry field portion of a combo box using this font.
-SP2BRK • set to the numeric value of the key that you wish to (Unix) use to cancel your program.
-SP2BSP set this to key code of the key to be used as the (Unix) backspace key.
-SP2CCO set to the numeric color code to be used for Current 51 2000 color SP2CDB set to 1 to suppress use of common dialog box (useful for testing substitute code).
-SP2CEN · If configuration variable SP2CEN is set, the century in 4 digit years will be generated automatically SP2CFG during input - only a 2-digit year need be keyed in.
-For example, if SP2CEN=30, any year between 30 and 99 will be interpreted as 1930-1999 and any year between 00 and 29 as 2000-2029.
-As soon as the first digit of the 4-digit year is keyed in, the remaining three digits will be blanked out.
-Additionally this will cause the century to be validated so that it begins with "19", "20" or" 21". not defined, the runtime will check for a default configuration file called "SP2.CFG".
+SP2ALN · set to the id of a font and custom and system entry fields with their Height property set to 0 will be sized the same as the entry field portion of a combo box using this font.
+SP2BRK · set to the numeric value of the key that you wish to (Unix) use to cancel your program.
+SP2BSP · set this to key code of the key to be used as the (Unix) backspace key.
+SP2CAS) · set to "u" or "l" to turn on global case conversin.
+The field Case property overrides this - set this property to "n" to turn off case conversion for a particular field.
+SP2CDB · set to 1 to suppress use of common dialog box (useful for testing substitute code).
+SP2CEN · If configuration variable SP2CEN is set, the century in 4 digit years will be generated automatically during input - only a 2-digit year need be keyed in.
+For example, if SP2CEN=30, any year between 30 validated so that it begins with "19", "20" or" 21". the name of the configuration file If this variable is not defined, the runtime will check for a default configuration file called "SP2.CFG".
 To check for a default configuration file in the current directory first and then some other file, set this variable to something like ".;\sp2\mysp2.cfg".
 In order to prevent problems if multiple sp2 systems are being used and each system is relying on SP2CFG, a private configuration file called SP2MYOWN.CFG will be searched for in the current directory before anything else.
-SP2CHK · set this to the number of times you want to check for a key during WAIT-SW=k processing.
-CDADDG set to 1 to cause a Message Box to be displayed if an error occurs (non-zero ret-code).
-The Message Box will display the function code and return code.
-If the Yes button is selected, the runtime will terminate abnormally.